steviemcg/scuguk/src/pages/events/2022/11/manchester-dept-sitecore-usergroup.md

 templateKey: 'event-page'
 eventId: 179c6edc-fe8b-4720-a421-538b31d3d137
 title: Manchester - November 2022
-sup: "Join us for the 2nd Manchester Sitecore Technical User Group meetup of 2022. <br />
+sup: "Join us for the 2nd Manchester Sitecore Technical User Group meetup of 2022.
-It will be Hosted at DEPT® and they are kindly providing Refreshments and Pizza too.
-We have some great Talks from Experts from the Sitecore Community and the oportunity to catchup with other Sitecore developers and network too. <br />
+It will be Hosted at DEPT® and they are kindly providing Refreshments and Pizza for everyone.
+We have some great Talks from Experts from the Sitecore Community and the oportunity to catchup with other Sitecore developers and network.
-Please sign in and RSVP at the bottom of this page, so we can keep track of numbers for Food and Drinks."
+Please sign in and RSVP at the bottom of this page, so we can keep track of numbers for Food and Drinks.
+Looking forward to seeing you all there."
 date: 2022-11-15 18:00
 dateConfirmed: true
 showOnlineRsvp: false